A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Conclusions

 \section{Conclusions}

 In this manuscript, we proposed an efficient $\mu$-mode approach to compute actions of $\varphi$-functions for matrices $K$ which are Kronecker sums of any number of arbitrary matrices $A_\mu$.
 This structure naturally arises when suitably discretizing in space some evolutionary PDEs of great importance in science and engineering, such as advection--diffusion--reaction, Allen--Cahn, or Brusselator equations, among the others.
 The corresponding stiff system of ODEs can be effectively solved by exponential integrators, which rely on the efficient approximation of the action of single $\varphi$-functions or linear combinations of them.
-Our new method, that we named \textsc{phiks}, approximates the integral definition of $\varphi$-functions by the Gauss--Lobatto--Legendre quadrature formula, employs the scaling and squaring technique, and computes the required actions in a $\mu$-mode fashion by means of Tucker operators and exponentials of the small sized matrices $A_\mu$, exploiting the efficiency of modern hardware architectures to perform level 3 BLAS operations.
+Our new method, that we named \textsc{phiks}, approximates the integral definition of $\varphi$-functions by the Gauss--Lobatto--Legendre quadrature formula, employs scaling and squaring techniques, and computes the required actions in a $\mu$-mode fashion by means of Tucker operators and exponentials of the small sized matrices $A_\mu$, exploiting the efficiency of modern hardware architectures to perform level 3 BLAS operations.
+Moreover, it allows to compute the desired quantities at different time scales, feature of great importance in the context of high order exponential integrators.
 We tested our approach on different stiff ODEs systems arising from the discretization of important PDEs in two and three space dimensions, using different exponential integrators (from stiff order one to four) and different discretization matrices (finite differences of order two or four).
 As terms of comparison, we considered another technique for computing actions of $\varphi$-functions of Kronecker sums of matrices (based on Sylvester equations, and currently limited to two space dimensions) and more general techniques for computing actions of $\varphi$-functions.
-Our method turned out to be always faster than the others, with speed-ups ranging from 1.5 to 8.6, depending on the example under consideration.
+Our method turned out to be always faster than the others, with speed-ups ranging from 1.5 to 8.6, depending on the example under consideration. {The numerical experiments suggest that \textsc{phiks} is preferable to existing methods, in particular for problems with denser matrices and for exponential integrators that can be implemented by computing suitable scales of the underlying (linear combinations of) $\varphi$-functions.} Interesting future developments are the application of the method to space-fractional diffusion equations~\cite{ZWC18} and second-order in time partial differential equations~\cite{PO22}.